mamdamin79/aress-doc/README.md

     - **Important** ⚠️: Please do not push directly to the main branch.

+1. Do the task
 1. Submit a Pull Request (PR)

     - Once the task is complete, push your branch and submit a PR.
     - Use the [PR template](./pull_request_template.md) provided in the repository.
     - Assign the PR to the team lead for review.

+1. Move the card to the Code Review column on Trello